adouche/adouche.github.io/blog/18_IXrun.md

 What is written here?

-It's written here: "build me a realm that has a host qemu that can run arm binaries, build me an image magick convert under aarch64, and run the convert program in this realm".
+It's written here: "Build me a realm with QEMU host capable of running Arm binaries, build me ImageMagick convert for AArch64, and run the convert program in this realm".

-What this command displays on the screen:
+What does this command output on the screen:

 ```shell
 READY /ix/store/uFlUrE6DQMb3SC2l-rlm-ephemeral/touch